dwhiffing/fury/content/nato/us/army/body.md

 **United States Army**

-The United States Army is a large and powerful force, technologically advanced, generally well trained, and at a relatively high state of readiness.
+The United States Army is a large and powerful force; technologically advanced, generally well trained, and held at a relatively high state of readiness.
 The 1980’s was a decade of change for the US Army.
-Coming out of the Viet Nam era, the new professional (vice conscript) force adopted new organizations, new training methods, new equipment, new tactics and overall a completely new concept of integration of combat power.
-The US Army of 1994 had been tested during Operation Desert Shield/Storm in Iraq and, although there was some improvement to make, proved to a great extent that the reforms had worked beyond the imagination of most.
+Coming out of the Viet Nam era, the now professional (vice conscript) force adopted new organizations, new training methods, new equipment, new tactics and overall a completely new concept of integrating combat power.
+The US Army of 1994 had been tested during Operation Desert Shield/Storm in Iraq and, although there was some improvement to make, proved to a great extent that the reforms had worked beyond the imagination and expectations of most.

 The US Army in Europe through the latter part of the Cold war was the focus of the entire army structure.
 Led by 7<sup>th</sup> Army HQ, two